2017 Xuzhou kindergarten bombing

-On 15 June 2017, a bombing at a kindergarten in Feng County, Xuzhou, Jiangsu province, east China, killed at least eight people and injured 65 others.
+On 15 June 2017, a bombing at a kindergarten in Feng County, Jiangsu, east China, killed at least eight people and injured 65 others.
 The perpetrator, 22-year-old Xu Taoran, died in the blast.
 Subsequent investigation revealed that Xu was mentally ill and obsessed with death and destruction.
 The blast occurred at the entrance of the kindergarten, while children were leaving school.
 Two people died on the spot, and five succumbed to injuries at the hospital.
 Nine remained in critical condition in the aftermath.
 Due to the shattering bomb parts, over 60 people were injured and needed medical attention.

 The Fengxian county government stated that the casualties did not include any of the kindergarten's children or teachers, as class had not yet been dismissed.

 Motives

 The suicide bomber responsible was identified as 22-year-old Xu Taoran, who had "vegetative nervous function disturbances," a disorder that can cause heart and breathing problems.
 Prior to the attack, he dropped out of school and went to work and lived near the kindergarten.
 After the attack, investigators found material to make a homemade explosive device and, written on a wall near the school, a "manifesto-style rant."
 It has been suggested that the attack may have been targeted at mothers.
 Sociologists say "the attacks on schools and young children are a result of the strains of society undergoing rapid change."